 Colorado Springs

 Colorado Springs (est. pop.
 478,000 — U.S. Census Bureau, 2023 ACS) is the county seat and Colorado's second-largest city.
-It is the anchor of the Pikes Peak region and the hub for all four military installations.
-Colorado Springs has grown substantially over the past two decades, with in-migration from Denver metro (housing costs) and from military separations — many veterans who served at the area installations choose to remain after separation.
+It is the hub for all four military installations and anchors the Pikes Peak region.
 The city's north side (ZIP codes 80920–80924) has higher-income residential concentrations; the southeast (80909–80916) generates higher court filing volume per capita.
+In-migration from Denver metro residents seeking lower housing costs has been a sustained trend — many current Colorado Springs residents have prior Denver metro records.

 Fort Carson

-Fort Carson, located on the southern edge of Colorado Springs, is home of the 4th Infantry Division and houses roughly 25,000 active-duty soldiers plus dependents.
-Fort Carson addresses (primarily 80913) are federal military jurisdiction — court matters on post do not appear in iCourt.
-Soldiers and families living off-post in southern Colorado Springs or Fountain generate civilian records normally.
-PCS cycles every two to three years create significant address-history turnover for anyone associated with Fort Carson.
-Prior-duty-station state records are often more extensive than Colorado records for soldiers who have been at multiple installations.
+Fort Carson (ZIP 80913) is home to the 4th Infantry Division with roughly 25,000 active-duty soldiers plus dependents.
+Fort Carson addresses are federal military jurisdiction — court matters on post do not appear in iCourt.
+Soldiers and families living off-post in southern Colorado Springs, Fountain, or Security-Widefield generate civilian records normally.
+PCS cycles every two to three years create significant address-history turnover.
+Prior-duty-station state records are often more extensive than Colorado records for soldiers at multiple installations.

 Peterson Space Force Base and Schriever SFB

-Peterson Space Force Base is co-located with Colorado Springs Airport on the east side of the city.
-Schriever Space Force Base (formerly Schriever AFB) is roughly 10 miles east of Colorado Springs in the open plains.
+Peterson Space Force Base is co-located with Colorado Springs Airport on the city's east side.
+Schriever Space Force Base is roughly 10 miles east of Colorado Springs on the eastern plains.
 Both installations house Space Force and Air Force personnel whose on-base addresses generate no civilian iCourt records.
-The workforce at both installations skews heavily toward technical and intelligence specialists — a higher proportion of officers and senior NCOs than at Fort Carson, with somewhat longer assignment lengths.
+The workforce at both installations skews toward technical and intelligence specialists with somewhat longer average assignment lengths than Fort Carson infantry units.

 United States Air Force Academy

-The US Air Force Academy is located in northern El Paso County, north of Colorado Springs.
-Cadet addresses are on-installation and generate no civilian court records during enrollment.
-Academy staff and faculty live off-post in northern Colorado Springs and Monument.
+The Air Force Academy is in northern El Paso County north of Colorado Springs proper.
+Cadet addresses are on-installation with no civilian court records during enrollment.
+Academy staff and faculty live off-post in northern Colorado Springs and Monument and are searchable normally through iCourt.
 For searches involving Academy-connected subjects, the distinction between cadet (temporary enrollment address) and permanent party (stable residential address) is important context before running any address-anchored search.

 Fountain and Security-Widefield

 Fountain (est. pop.
-30,000) and the unincorporated Security-Widefield community (est. pop.
-40,000) are immediately south of Colorado Springs, adjacent to Fort Carson.
-Both areas house large off-post military populations — many Fort Carson soldiers and families who prefer not to live on-post choose these communities for their proximity to the installation and lower housing costs.
-Fountain and Security-Widefield generate meaningful El Paso County court filing volume and their addresses are searchable normally through iCourt.
+30,000 — U.S. Census Bureau, 2023 ACS) and the unincorporated Security-Widefield community (est. pop.
+40,000) are immediately south of Colorado Springs adjacent to Fort Carson.
+Both areas house large off-post military populations.
+Fort Carson soldiers and families who prefer not to live on-post frequently choose these communities for their proximity to the installation and lower housing costs.
+These addresses are searchable normally through iCourt.

 Common search scenarios